Kelvin Gastelum: Move to Welterweight

+Return to Middleweight

 Gastelum returned to middleweight and faced Tim Kennedy on December 10, 2016 at UFC 206.
 He won the fight via TKO in the third round.

 Gastelum next fought Vitor Belfort on March 11, 2017, in the main event at UFC Fight Night 106.
 He won the fight via TKO in the first round.
 The win also earned Gastelum a Performance of the Night bonus award.

 Gastelum was expected to face Anderson Silva at UFC 212.
 However, he was pulled from the event after USADA learned he tested positive for high levels of marijuana metabolite Carboxy-Tetrahydrocannabinol (Carboxy-THC) above the 180 mL allowance by the World Anti-Doping Agency (WADA) from his previous drug test for his bout against Belfort.
 On May 7, Gastelum's win over Belfort was officially overturned to a "No Contest" and he was suspended 90 days (retroactive to the March 11 test date).
 The Performance of the Night which Gastelum had been awarded against Vitor Belfort was also rescinded.

 Gastelum faced Chris Weidman on July 22, 2017, in the main event at UFC on Fox 25.
 Gastelum lost the fight via submission in the third round.

 The bout with Anderson Silva was rescheduled and was expected to take place at a UFC Fight Night on November 25, 2017.
 However, Silva was pulled from the bout due to failing a USADA drug test and was replaced by Michael Bisping.
 Gastelum defeated Bisping by knockout in the first round.
 He also earned his second Performance of the Night bonus award.

 Gastelum faced Ronaldo Souza on May 12, 2018, at UFC 224.
 He won the back and forth fight via split decision.
 Both combatants received the Fight of the Night bonus.

 In July 2018, the UFC announced that Gastelum and Robert Whittaker were selected as coaches for Ultimate Fighter 28.
 On November 2, 2018, it was announced that Gastelum was scheduled to face Whittaker for the UFC Middleweight Championship on February 9, 2019, at UFC 234.
 However, Whittaker pulled out of the fight a few hours before the event and was forced to undergo emergency dual surgery later in the day due to an abdominal hernia of the intestine and a twisted and collapsed bowel.

 Gastelum faced Israel Adesanya on April 13, 2019 at UFC 236 for the interim UFC Middleweight Championship.
 He lost the fight via unanimous decision in a back and forth fight.
 This fight earned him the Fight of the Night award, and was later voted the 2019 Fight of the Year by multiple MMA media outlets.